|Nicknames||West Chicago: West Chico; Summit: Scummit; Woodridge: Hoodridge|

 Besides the gin bottle riot of 1964 Dixmoor became a mixed race community without racial strife as most residents of the small town had in common that they were a part of the lower income scale and all a part of a high rate of poverty.

 Chicago based street gangs infiltrated this suburb very early on just as they had infiltrated nearby Harvey, Robbins, East Chicago Heights (now Ford Heights) and Chicago Heights in the year 1968.
-The Black P Stones were the first to arrive in Dixmoor and start a chapter, around the same time the Black Gangster Disciples opened a chapter in this suburb as well.
+The Black P Stones were the first to arrive in Dixmoor and start a chapter.

 The Stones of Dixmoor got some notoriety for trying to shake down singing sensation and well known celebrity Sammy Davis Junior.
 Davis purchased the old Foremost Liquor Store at 147th and Oakley in 1968 that was the site of the Gin Bottle Riots on 1964.
 The liquor store was only opened for about one year, and then the liquor license was taken away after underage teenage boys were spotted buying liquor in the store (Jet Magazine Page 59 May 29, 1969).
 The problem is the Black P Stones were allegedly guarding and operating this liquor store for Davis and expected him to pay the Stones $160,000 to refinance the liquor store but Davis had no interest in doing so and called the police for protection from the Stones (Chicago Tribune page 7 March 6, 1970).